sodadata/docs/soda/integrate-github.md

 # Integrate Soda with a GitHub Workflow
 *Last modified on {% last_modified_at %}*

-Add the **<a href="https://github.com/marketplace/actions/soda-library-action" target="_blank">GitHub Action for Soda</a>** to your GitHub Workflow to automatically execute scans for data quality during development.
+Add the **<a href="https://github.com/marketplace/actions/soda-library-action" target="_blank">Soda GitHub Action</a>** to your GitHub Workflow to automatically execute scans for data quality during development.
 {% include code-header.html %}
 ```yaml
 name: Scan for data quality